 Description of gap/risk Rem arks 3 Third party organisation unaware of Organisation ABC's requirements or expectations to protect personal data that are disclosed to them by ABC.
 ABC has yet to communicate its requirements or expectations to protect personal data to the third party organisation.
-Under the PDPA, organisations and their data intermediaries are responsible for protecting personal data under the organisation's possession or control.
-Given that the third party organisation may not be aware of or have proper safeguards in place to protect personal data, individuals are more likely to be at risk of personal data breaches.
-Action Plan Implementation timeline Action Owner(s) a.
-Draft contractual agreements with appointed third party organisation stating the required security measures to safeguard personal data, ensuring that: • The vendor will provide adequate level of care, protection and security of personal data in accordance with the PDPA and Organisation ABC's requirements; • The vendor has in place and will activate the data breach management plan should a data breach occur; and • The vendor will cease to retain personal data according to the stated retention policy in the agreement and destroy the personal data upon the expiry of the agreement or as stated in the agreement.
-Upon appointment of third party organisation Project Manager, Legal, IT department
+Under the PDPA, organisations and the data intermediaries are responsible for protecting personal data under the organisation's possession or control.
+Given that the third party organisation may not be aware of or have proper safeguards in place to protect person data, individuals are more likely to be risk of personal data breaches. re responsible for data under the sion or control. party organisation or have proper o protect personal more likely to be at Action Plan Implementation timeline Action Owner(s) a.
+Draft contractual agreements with appointed third party organisation stating the required security measures to safeguard personal data, ensuring that: The vendor will provide adequate level of care, protection and security of personal data in accordance with the PDPA and Organisation ABC's requirements; The vendor has in place and will activate the data breach management plan should a data breach occur; and The vendor will cease to retain personal data according to the stated retention policy in the agreement and destroy the personal data upon the expiry of the agreement or as Upon appointment of third party organisation Project Manager, Legal, IT department